miguel-dasilva/pipe-mania-challenge/README.md

 # Pipe Mania Challenge

 A browser-based puzzle game inspired by the classic Pipe Mania (also known as Pipe Dream).
-Built with Phaser 3 and modern JavaScript.
+Built with Phaser 3 and JavaScript.

 ## 🎮 Game Description